-Finally, it also allows you to pay 3 and gain control of target Sliver, which means if one of your Slivers gets stolen or an opponent also has a creature of this type, you’ll be able to gain control of it.
+Finally, it also allows you to pay 3 and gain control of a target Sliver.
+This means if one of your Slivers gets stolen or an opponent also has a creature of this type, you’ll be able to gain control of it.

 Stepping away from card draw abilities, Quick Sliver brings flash to the table.
 Its ability is as simple as it sounds.
-It has flash and it gives all other Slivers flash.
-Why is this better than card draw?
+It has flash, and it gives all other Slivers flash.
+Why do I think this effect is better than card draw?

-Coming after Quick Sliver, Lavabelly Sliver works nicely with the previous card.
-It has a really interesting enter the battlefield effect.
-It deals one damage to target player or planeswalker and it gives this same ability to all other Slivers you control.
+Lavabelly Sliver has a fascinating enter the battlefield effect.
+It deals one damage to a target player or planeswalker, and it gives this same ability to all other Slivers you control.